guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/CI/GitHub Actions.md

 >[!info]
 >It doesn't matter the name of the YAML files because each file describes when they should be triggered.

-<span style="color: #d65d0e">Workflow</span> is the basic concept in Github Actions.
+<span style="color: #d65d0e">Workflow</span> is the basic concept in GitHub Actions.
 A workflow is <strong style="color: #d79921">series of automated procedures</strong> represented as jobs and steps that GitHub Actions executes.
 The <strong style="color: #b16286">workflows are attached to the repositories</strong> and each repository can have any number of workflows.

 <strong style="color: #c6554f">Workflow limitations</strong> <span style="color: #3588E9">--></span> <strong style="color: #d79921">workflow concurrency</strong> is limited to 20 in the free plan, and Jobs are limited to 6 hours of runtime.
 If the workflow uses actions that interact with the GitHub API, it will be limited to making 1000 API request per hour.
 Logs are limited to 4 Kb.